aprask/kevin-bacon-problem/README.md

 ## Benchmark

-job 1 (Tom Hanks for a depth of 2): 7017ms job 2 (Clint Eastwood for a depth of 4): 1319316ms job 3 (Morgan Freeman for a depth of 4): 3579892ms
+job 1 (Tom Hanks for a depth of 2): job 2 (Clint Eastwood for a depth of 3): job 3 (Morgan Freeman for a depth of 4): job 4 (Stephen Graham for a depth of 5):

-I noticed that different actors will yield different completion times.
-This is primary due to their "relevance" in the movie industry and how much their reach is (the quantity of their neighbors).

-I timed out when attempting to run an actor, such as Morgan Freeman, with a depth of ~8.
-This could be partially due to my O(n^2) inefficiency when determing if a node has been visited.
 ---